-The defined benefit pension scheme reserve has a negative balance.
-The effect of the deficit position of the pension scheme that the Trust is paying higher employers' pension contributions over a period of years.
-The higher employers' pension contributions will be met from the Trust's budgeted annual income.
-Whilst the deficit will not be immediately eliminated, there should be no actual cash flow deficit on the fund, nor any direct impact on the free reserves of the Trust.
+Users should also note that a surplus or deficit position of the pension scheme would generally result in a cash flow effect for the Trust in the form of an increase or decrease in employers' pension contributions over a period of years.
+The Trust thus takes this fact into account when reviewing current business plans and budgets, ascertaining how the pension costs might affect budgets in the future.
+On the basis that increased pension contributions should generally be met from the Trust's budgeted annual income, whilst the deficit might not be eliminated, there should be no actual cash flow deficit on the fund or direct impact on the unrestricted reserves of the Trust due to the recognition of the deficit.

-c.
 Investment policy

 It should be noted that the Academy has substantial power with regards to investments due to cash balances held.
 Investment policies are determined by the Governing Body.
 This ensures the level of funds the Academy holds can cover any immediate expenditure, without exposing the Academy to additional risk.
 Should any potential investment opportunity arise this would be escalated to the Board for consideration.
 The most typical investments that are held by academies are the Special Interest Deposit accounts which are immediately available to draw against.
-At 31 August 2020, no investments were held.
+At 31 August 2021, no investments were held.